Vaei/GoProOrdering/README.md

 There should be nothing except for your GoPro files in the directory.

-There is no undo, so if you have a lot of files and you don't want to possibility of error, back them up first.
+There is no undo, so if you have a lot of files and you don't want the possibility of error, back them up first.

 # Example Usage
 This example only shows real-world usage because it is a very simply application.
 Normally all you need to do is set the directory and click the button.